kianzohoury/auralflow/README.md

 [//]: # (![Auralflow Logo]&#40;docs/static/logo.png&#41;)

-# Auralflow: A Lightweight BSS Model Toolkit For PyTorch
+# Auralflow: A Lightweight BSS Modeling Toolkit For PyTorch
-Auralflow is an all-in-one **blind source separation (BSS)** (also known as **music source separation**) package designed for PyTorch integration.
+Auralflow is **blind source separation (BSS)** modeling toolkit designed for training deep convolutional autoencoder models that isolate stems (e.g. vocals) from audio tracks.
+The package has the following capabilities:
+- automatic chunking of long audio clips to create large datasets for training
+- loss functions (e.g. weighted component loss, Si-SDR loss, etc.)
+- model classes and wrapper classes that handle pre and post processing
+- a high-level trainer class for training models
+- visualization tools for viewing spectrograms and waveforms
+- data processing tools
+- GPU-accelerated MIR evaluation (e.g. Si-SDR, Si-SNR, etc.)
+- file I/O, saving large folders of separated audio, etc.

 It offers ready-to-go, pretrained DL models capable of separating music tracks into multiple sources: vocals, bass, drums and other.
 Auralflow also provides customizable base model architectures, which can be trained natively in auralflow or ported to your own custom training pipeline.